-Surpasses its competitors with its impressive feature set that includes 50 UPF sun protection, solid build rated to withstand 35 mph winds, and stable weighted base system.
+Offers 50 UPF sun protection.
+Solid build rated to withstand 35 mph winds.
+Stable weighted base system.
 Comes with accessory kit that includes case, sand scoop, and a 3-year protection plan.

 The most expensive model on our shortlist.
 Some owners wish that the pole had a tilt mechanism.